 The result is clear: adding data makes a big difference.
-For all the features, there is a statistically significant increase in performance.
-The pattern here is interesting: POS n-grams and function words get a big boost when moving from 200 texts to 1000 texts, but after that the increase is negligible.
-Word n-grams, however, get little benefit from the move from 200 to 1000, but a big benefit going from 1000 to 5000.
+For all the features except function words (which are erratic in their performance), there is a statistically significant increase in performance.
+The pattern here is interesting: POS and character n-grams get a big boost when moving from 200 texts to 1,000 texts, but after that the increase is negligible.
+Word n-grams, however, get a major boost from both the increase from 200 to 1,000 and the increase from 1,000 to 5,000.
 This suggests that words, despite being mostly ignored or avoided in previous work, have the best long-term potential to improve NLD accuracy.
 Lexical choice almost certainly plays a key role in the phenomenon of language transfer (Odlin 1989), but we need a lot of data to properly identify the lexical items that are relevant, since there are many more of them than POS and function words.

-4. Artificial Learner Corpora
+4. Artificial learner corpora